 Section 2.09 - Forfeit: Every team is required to appear at every game for which it is scheduled during the regular season.
 A team that must forfeit a game must notify the opposing coach and the PAGS Executive Director in accordance with Section 2.16(A) below.
-A team that is not prepared to play on the scheduled field 15 minutes after the scheduled start time must forfeit the game to the opposing team unless the delay has been mutually agreed upon by the coaches of both teams.
-Play may begin with seven players (5 players for 8v8 games).
+A team that is not prepared to play on the scheduled field 15 minutes after the scheduled start time must forfeit the game to the opposing team.
+Play may begin with five players for U9-U10 games, 6 players for U11-U12, and seven players for U13-U19 games.
 When a game is forfeited under this condition the forfeiting team must pay the entire Referee fees.
-All forfeits are recorded as 3-0 scores.
-Any team forfeiting a game without cause, as determined by the executive Committee, shall not be permitted to participate in the League playoffs for that season.
+All forfeits are recorded as 3-0.
+Any team forfeiting a game without cause, as determined by the Executive Committee, shall not be permitted to participate in the League playoffs for that season.

-Section 2.10 - Abandoned Games: An abandoned game is a games for which play starts, but the game must be terminated before completion.
-Games can be abandoned by the Referee for one of two reasons: weather, either the field becomes unplayable or continuing lightning strikes; or due to the action of one the teams, no carded coach on the sideline, failure of ejected player/coach to leave the premises, failure to field a team, etc. If a game must be abandoned due to weather conditions and the second half has started then the game is official and the score at the time the game was abandoned will stand.
-If a game must be abandoned due to weather conditions and the second half has not started the game must be replayed in its entirety.
-If a games must be abandoned due to the actions of a team, no matter when in the game this occurs, the opponent will be awarded a victory.
-This will be recorded as a 3-0 score unless the winning team has socred more than three goals when the game is abandoned.
+Section 2.10 - Abandoned Games: An abandoned game is a game for which play starts, but the game must be terminated before completion.
+Games can be abandoned by the Referee for one of two reasons: weather, either the field becomes unplayable or continuing lightning strikes; or due to the actions of one of the teams, no carded coach on the sideline, failure of ejected player/coach to leave the premises, failure to field a team, etc. If a game must be abandoned due to weather conditions and the second half has started then the game is official and the score at the time the game was abandoned will stand.
+If a game must be abandoned due to weather conditions and the second half has not started then the game must be replayed in its entirety.
+If a game must be abandoned due to the actions of a team, no matter when in the game this occurs, the opponent will be awarded a victory.
+This will be recorded as a 3-0 score unless the winning team has scored more than three goals before the game is abandoned.
+In that case, the winning team will receive credit for all goals scored.
 In all cases the losing team will be credited with 0 goals.
 In the event the game is abandoned due to the actions of both teams the game will be a double forfeit and will not count in the standings.
-All decisions of the referee are final.
+All decisions of the Referee are final.

 Section 2.11 - Pre-Game Formalities: